giordano-arcieri/baxter/README.md

 The following is step by step instructions on how to set everything up:

 This can be all done on the baxter robot.
 Or on a seperate divice that has set it's ROS_MASTER_URI to baxter.
 Keep in mind some launch files can only be launch on baxter.
-Specifically enabling the arms and XXX
+Specifically enabling the arms and joint_trajectory_action_server

 For this project a primeSense point cloud camera was used along with the openni driver.

 Prerequesites:
+    while in catkin_ws/src install the following:
     openni driver:
         sudo apt-get install ros-${ROS_DISTRO}-openni-camera
     baxter_common which holds all the neccessary descriptions for baxter